 Employers need to consider implementing new employee communications solutions that will serve as a central place for employees to start their days.

-Currently, your workforce is probably using various communication channels such as email, intranets, tools such as Slack and MC Teams as well as other document sharing tools.
+Currently, your workforce is probably using various communication channels such as email, intranets, tools such as Slack and Microsoft Teams as well as other document sharing tools.
 With that, the employee communications ecosystem has become extremely complex.